Search

 Originally, Catwoman was a catsuit-garbed burglar and adversary of Batman, but as Batman grew darker and Catwoman sexier, the two shared an attraction and Catwoman has been written, quite seriously, as a romantic interest of her one-time foe.

-Catwoman's sexy mystique has meant an easy transition to live action adaptations of Batman.
-Several actresses, most notably Julie Newmar and Eartha Kitt, portrayed her in the 1960s Batman television series and Michelle Pfeiffer played her in 1992's Batman Returns.
+Catwoman’s sexy mystique has meant an easy transition to live action adaptations of Batman.
+Several actresses, most notably Julie Newmar, portrayed her in the 1960s Batman television series and Michelle Pfeiffer played her in 1992’s Batman Returns.

-In 2004, Halle Berry starred in a film titled Catwoman, a new adaptation that did not follow the traditional comic book character (see Catwoman (movie)).
+In 2004, Halle Berry stared in a woefully unsuccessful Catwoman film that had little to do with the comic book character (see Catwoman (movie)).

 Comic Book History